Jimmy Moody

 Fleeing to Northern Ireland, Moody worked with the Provisional IRA.
-It was there that Moody coined the expression of "awarding someone an OBE" ("one behind the ear" - a shot in the head), a play on an OBE Award.
+It was there that Moody coined the expression of "awarding someone an OBE" ("one behind the ear"; a shot in the head), a play on an OBE Award.
 The expression was reportedly used by killers in Belfast for the next decade or so.
 Tuite was later arrested in Dublin.

 Still on the run, Moody returned to London in the late 1980s where he was now known as "Mick the Irishman".
 Now he was also wanted by the Royal Ulster Constabulary and the British security services.
 He was shot dead on 1 June 1993 in the Royal Hotel (now Royal Inn on the Park) in Hackney, East London by an unknown assailant, who was described as being in his late forties and wearing a leather bomber jacket.
 The assailant fled in a stolen Ford Fiesta.

 Following his death, Moody was linked to multiple unsolved murders including that of gangster David Brindle in August 1991, of businessman Terry Gooderham and his girlfriend Maxine Arnold in Epping Forest, and that of a couple, the Dixons, walking the Pembrokeshire coast in June 1989 who were thought to have inadvertently unearthed a cache of Provisional IRA weapons.
 There was speculation that he was involved in the murder of car dealer Nick Whiting, found in Rainham, Essex, in 1990.

 However, Pembrokeshire-based serial killer and rapist John Cooper was found guilty of the murder of the Dixons in May 2011.
 The police were unable to establish what Moody had been doing since his return to England, nor who had arranged a council flat for him.
-His flat was only traced three weeks after his death, by which time it had been completely emptied.
+His flat was only traced three weeks after his death, by which time it had been emptied.